Sydney-White/web/_pages/teaching.md

 - Supported the math camp taught by Professor Adam Meirowitz.
 - Coordinated with the department registrar and organized additional office hours on linear algebra, calculus, and probability.
-- Delivered a guest lecture introducing students to basic linear regression in R using matrix notation.
+- Delivered a guest lecture introducing students to basic linear regression in R.